 We found 7 urologists who accept Medicaid near Framingham, MA.

-Dr. Stephen Scionti is a specialist in urology (urinary tract disease).
-Dr. Scionti honors Blue Cross/Blue Shield, Medicaid, and Medicare, as well as other insurance carriers.
-He graduated from the University of Connecticut School of Medicine and then he performed his residency at a hospital affiliated with the University of Connecticut.
+Dr. Stephen Scionti's area of specialization is urology (urinary tract disease).
+He obtained his medical school training at the University of Connecticut School of Medicine and performed his residency at a hospital affiliated with the University of Connecticut.
+Dr. Scionti accepts Blue Cross/Blue Shield, Medicaid, and Medicare, as well as other insurance carriers.
 In addition to English, he speaks Spanish.
-He is professionally affiliated with Beth Israel Deaconess (BID) Hospital-Milton.
-Dr. Scionti is accepting new patients.
+He is affiliated with Beth Israel Deaconess (BID) Hospital-Milton.
+He is accepting new patients.